 Archives and Special collections materials do not circulate and its stacks are closed.
 American University faculty, staff, students, and other researchers are accorded access to these materials in the Archives Reading Room.
 Appointments to conduct research are strongly encouraged.
 Research inquiries are taken in person, by telephone, by e-mail, or by mail.
 Library services are carried out in accordance with U.S. and International Copyright laws and treaties.
 Photocopy and digitization requests may be denied if materials are fragile.

 American University Library offers a variety of digital repositories and collections.

-The Manuscript Collections contain papers of American University alumni and faculty and as well as organizational records relating to international affairs, journalism, music, peace studies, public service, and religion.
+The Manuscript Collections contain papers of American University alumni and faculty and as well as organizational records relating to international affairs, journalism, museums, music, peace studies, public service, and religion.